sandeepraju/blockchain/NOTES.md

 - Simpler alternative to (`ScriptSig` and `ScriptPubKey`) validate transactions.
 - Transaction lock is super fancy -- do we need it?

+## Things to learn

+- How are transactions signed?
+- Implementation details on PoW
+- Should blocks be signed?
+- How are chain conflicts resolved?
+- What are transaction confirmations?
+- What is the use of Merkle trees?

+## More (Non core questions)

+- How are unspents merged? (is it even possible?)
+-